AlexRogalskiy/java-patterns/docs/reporting/issue_template.md

 involved in the requirement analysis can understand both the role of the user and the business benefit that the new functionality provides.
 For bugs, this section should describe as well:

-- the observed execution behavior and obtained results;
+- The observed execution behavior and obtained results;
-- the expected execution behavior and results.
+- The expected execution behavior and results.

 ## *Steps to reproduce*